paimoe/rugbyguide_content/content/posts/passing-backwards.md

 url = 'passing-backwards'
 draft = false
 hideDate = true
+description = 'Explaining why rugby players are required to pass the ball backwards.'
 +++

 In Rugby Union, the ball must be passed **backwards out of the hands**.
 The ball can travel forwards in an **absolute** manner, but must be passed backwards **relative to the players moving**.